 Despite the extreme poverty in some places, Lagos, the city of lakes, remains the heart and soul of Nigeria and Africa as a whole.
 There are people from every all corners of Africa living in Lagos today.
 Because of the "fast" life in Lagos, only the strongest and the "smartest" survive.
 The good thing however is that, if you can survive in Lagos, there is no place on earth you cannot survive.

-Despite having a reputation as the most corrupt and perhaps the most "unfriendly" city in all of Africa, most Lagosians are very welcoming and hospitable people especially to "friendly" strangers and they tend to be protective of such strangers.
+Despite having a reputation as the most corrupt and perhaps the most "unfriendly" city in all of Africa, most Lagosians are very welcoming and hospitable people especially to foreigners and they tend to be protective of such strangers.
 Hospitality is not just part of Lagos but the entire country of Nigeria.
-Several Nigerians despite the harsh living conditions in some places are very hospitable people.
+Several Nigerians, despite the harsh living conditions in some places, are very hospitable people.

 What can you do in Lagos as a tourist?
-Well, there is nothing like a "first Lagos experience" and you can learn about life in Nigeria and Africa as a whole faster in Lagos than anywhere else in Africa.
+Well, there is nothing like a "first Lagos experience" and you can learn about life in Nigeria and Africa as a whole just by visiting Lagos city.
 The Tourist attractions in Lagos city include the sacred Oba's Palace which is the administrative and spiritual corner stone of the Benin Kingdom.
-The Oba's vast Palace has stood in the same place for over 700 years and you can learn more about the culture, traditions and a lot more about West Africa just by visiting the Oba's Palace.
+The Oba's vast Palace has stood in the same place for over 700 years and you can learn more about the culture, traditions and a whole lot more about Nigeria and West Africa just by visiting the Oba's Palace.

 The National museum of Nigeria is also located in Lagos city.
 Here you can learn more about Nigerian arts including sculptures, paintings, archeological findings, etc. The Shrine of the great Fela Kuti (the greatest Nigerian multi-instrumentalist musician, composer, and pioneer of Afrobeat music.
 Fela was also a human rights activist, and a political maverick) is also found in Lagos city.